 What the PMP Actually Costs in 2026

 Let's start with the number everyone wants to know.
-Here's the real total cost:
+Here's the real total cost, not just the exam fee:

 The exam fee is $405 if you're a PMI member, or $555 if you're not.
 PMI membership is $139/year, so joining first saves you $11 on the exam and gets you a free digital copy of the PMBOK Guide.
 Most people join — it's worth it just for the PMBOK access.